planetarypy/pvl/docs/encoding.rst

 ====================

-This documentation explains how you can use :func:`pvl.dump` and :func:`pvl.dumps` so you can change, add, and/or write out the label to another file.
+This documentation explains how you can use :func:`pvl.dump` and :func:`pvl.dumps` so you can change, add, and/or write out a Python :class:`dict`-like object as PVL text either to a :class:`str` or a file.
 This documentation assumes that you've read about how to `parse PVL text <parsing.rst>`_ and know how :func:`pvl.load` and :func:`pvl.loads` work.